Lixie-Labs/Emotiscope/the_multiplayer_update.md

 ## Try It Early At Your Own Risk

 Familiar with ESP-IDF?
 Don't mind a still-very-broken look at the future?
 Don't need the app to work in conjunction with Emotiscope yet so you have to re-compile to change any setting not changeable through touch controls?
+Don't mind it messing up your Emotiscope's filesystem so you have to manually re-flash it back to 1.1.0?
 You're in luck!

 The 2.0 branch of this repository has the newest Emotiscope Engine with these improvements included, minus the app.